-The ARBORTM External Fixation System is comprised of Schanz pins, external fixation clamps, and bars.
-The pins and bars are available in various sizes, and the fixation clamps are available in several designs all capable of use with any size
+The ARBOR® External Fixation System is comprised of Schanz pins, external fixation clamps, and bars.
+The pins and bars are available in various sizes, and the fixation clamps are available in several designs all capable of use with any size pins and bars

-ARBORTM pins and clamps are manufactured from titanium alloy, cobalt chromium molybdenum alloy, or stainless steel, as specified in ASTM F136, F138, F139, F899, F1058, F1295, F1472, F1537, and F2229.
-ARBORTM pins are also available with hydroxyapatite (HA) coating as specified in ASTM F1185.
-ARBORTM bars are manufactured from carbon fiber reinforced epoxy.
+ARBOR® pins and clamps are manufactured from titanium alloy, cobalt chromium molybeaum alloy, or stainless steel, as specified in ASTM F136, F138, F139, F899, F1058, F1295, F1472, F1537, and F2229.
+ARBOR® pins are also available with hydroxyapatite (HA) coating as specified in ASTM F1185.
+ARBOR® bars are manufactured from carbon fiber reinforced epoxy.